linkedin/detext/README.md

                Deepak Agarwal},
   title     = {DeText: A Deep Text Ranking Framework with BERT}, booktitle = {ACM CIKM 2020}, year      = {2020}
 }

+@inproceedings{jia-long20,
+  author    = {Jun Jia and
+               Bo Long and
+               Huiji Gao and
+               Weiwei Guo and
+               Jun Shi and
+               Xiaowei Liu and
+               Mingzhou Zhou and
+               Zhoutong Fu and
+               Sida Wang and
+               Sandeep Kumar Jha},
+  title     = {Deep Learning for Search and Recommender Systems in Practice}, booktitle = {ACM SIGKDD 2020}, year      = {2020}
+}